 → No structural fix is implemented

-In this industry, natural disasters, security events and personnel crises are not questions of "if" but "when."
+In most industries, natural disasters, security events and personnel crises are not questions of "if" but "when."
 Hurricane season alone put dozens of locations in direct threat paths annually.